 High cholesterol can be a risk factor for heart disease and according to the American Heart Association, diet-related and other behavior changes can help reduce cholesterol levels (7).

 Helps Improve Digestion

 Avocados are high in dietary fiber, which can help promote regularity and improve digestion.
 Fiber is essential for a healthy digestive system as it helps food move through the intestines and aids in the absorption of nutrients (3).

-As far as gut health is concerned, fiber can also help feed the friendly bacteria in your gut that are essential for a healthy immune system (3).
+As far as gut health is concerned, fiber can also help feed the friendly bacteria in your gut that are essential for a healthy immune system and many other benefits (3).

 Eye Health Benefits